sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 ```

 The `Class.forName(data)` is the root cause of the vulnerability.
 If you look closely, the object's value is loaded dynamically from `host.example.org:39544`.
 If the host is controlled by an attacker, they can introduce new functions or overload existing ones with their malicious code in the class that is returned.
 This new code becomes part of the application's logic at run-time.
 A famous version of this attack is an **Update attack** in Android applications, where a plugin seems benign, but it downloads malicious code at run-time.
+A recent example of update attack is the [CamScanner app](https://www.kaspersky.com/blog/camscanner-malicious-android-app/28156/) -- a famous phone-based document scanner app, which at some point started downloading malicious modules.

 Static analysis tools often fail to detect this attack, since the malicious code is not part of the application logic at compile time.